raspberrypilearning/python-for-vb-programmers/README.md

 ##Basic data types

 Python supports a wide range of data types; see the table below.
-Whereas Visual Basic requires variables to be defined along with their type, *Python does not*.
+Whereas Visual Basic requires variables to be defined along with their type, Python does not.

 Data type | Visual Basic | Python
 --- | --- | ---